Osbourn Trough: Tectonics

-The precise timing of the Osborne Trough formation has been a matter of some debate as it is important to dating geological events in the South Pacific region, in particular subduction cessation.
+The precise timing of the Osbourn Trough formation has been a matter of some debate as it is important to dating geological events in the South Pacific region, in particular subduction cessation.
 The first rifting must have occurred prior to 115 million years ago.
 The spreading took place over about 21 million years and resulted in between 1500 km to 2000 km of plate convergence along the Hikurangi Plate and the Gondwana margin to its south.

 In the current best fit Pacific Plate reference frame tectonics model the Osborne Trough is modelled as a spreading centre between the Manihiki Plate and the Hikurangi Plate which later when spreading ceased became fixed components of today's Pacific Plate.

 Spreading between the Manihiki and Hikurangi Plateau ceased when Hikurangi LIP collided with the Chatham Rise east of New Zealand and this event, which must have been no more distant in time than 101 million years ago, has been dated at 86 million years ago, but is now with Pacific Plate reference frame modelling believed to be up to 7 million years more recent.